pcihon/site-policy/Policies/github-anti-bribery-statement.md

 versions:
   free-pro-team: '*'
 ---
-GitHub upholds our commitment to ethical business practices, including by prohibiting bribery and corruption.
-As [Transparency International](https://www.transparency.org/what-is-corruption#costs-of-corruption) explains, the costs of corruption are
-- **political**, by posing a major obstacle to democracy and the rule of law
-- **economic**, by depleting national wealth
-- **social**, by undermining people’s trust in political society, institutions, and leaders
-- **environmental**, by facilitating non-enforcement of environmental laws and regulations.

-According to the [World Bank](https://www.worldbank.org/en/topic/governance/brief/anti-corruption) in 2017, businesses and individuals pay an estimated $1.5 trillion in bribes each year.

-### GitHub policies prohibiting bribery

 GitHub makes our anti-bribery commitment clear in a number of company policies.
 As part of the Microsoft family, GitHub is also committed to Microsoft's Anti-Corruption Policy, which applies to all GitHub employees and contractors, in addition to the policies described here.